1. “I can’t read music. Does that mean I can’t attend the Bass BootCamp?”

 4. “How much does it cost to attend the Bass BootCamp?”

-Tuition ranges from $449 (early registration) to $549 (late registration) with a standard registration price of $499.
-Price includes tuition for master classes, workshops, night owl sessions, jam session, Meet and Greet Reception, and closing ceremony.
+Tuition ranges from $499 to $649.
+Early registration (until December 2, 2019) is $499.
+Standard registration (December 3, 2019 to February 15, 2020) is $549.
+Late registration (after February 15, 2020) is $649.
+Price includes tuition for master classes, workshops, night owl sessions, jam session, meet and greet reception, and closing ceremony.
 Fee does not include meals or lodging.
 Additional fees apply for concerts and private lessons.

 5. “What’s the schedule of the event?”

 Since we want the students to have a comprehensive rich experience, we have designed an intense weekend of instruction:

 There are also optional Night Owl Classes on Friday and Saturday night beginning at midnight.